edgedb/easy-edgedb/chapter13/index.md

 }
 ```

-Other filters such as `FILTER .name IN Person.name AND .first_appearance IN Person.last_appearance;` are possible too but checking if the link `EXISTS` is easiest.
+Other filters such as `filter .name in Person.name and .first_appearance in Person.last_appearance;` are possible too but checking if the link `exists` is easiest.
 We could also switch to `cal::local_datetime` instead of `cal::local_date` to get the exact time down to the minute.
 But we won't need to get that precise just yet.

 ## The type union operator: |

-Another operator related to types is `|`, which is used to combine them (similar to writing `OR`).
+Another operator related to types is `|`, which is used to combine them (similar to writing `or`).
 This query for example pulling up all `Person` types will return true:

 ```
-SELECT (SELECT Person FILTER .name LIKE 'Lucy%') IS NPC | MinorVampire | Vampire;
+select (select Person filter .name like 'Lucy%') is NPC | MinorVampire | Vampire;
 ```

 It returns true if the `Person` type selected is of type `NPC`, `MinorVampire`, or `Vampire`.
 Since both Lucy the `NPC` and Lucy the `MinorVampire` match any of the three types, the return value is `{true, true}`.